Dunder Mifflin Infinity

-"Dunder Mifflin Infinity" is the third and fourth episode of the fourth season of the American comedy television series The Office, and the show's fifty-sixth and fifty-seventh episode overall.
-The episode was written by Michael Schur, who also acts in the show, and directed by Craig Zisk.
+"Dunder Mifflin Infinity" is the third and fourth episode of the fourth season of the American comedy television series The Office and the show's fifty-sixth and fifty-seventh episode overall.
+It was written by Michael Schur, who also acts in the show, and directed by Craig Zisk.
 It first aired in the United States on October 4, 2007, on NBC.

 In this episode, Ryan Howard (B. J. Novak) returns to his old office and reveals his plan to bring technology to Dunder Mifflin.
 Michael Scott (Steve Carell) and Dwight Schrute (Rainn Wilson) try to prove that the personal touch is better than technology.
-Meanwhile, Jim Halpert (John Krasinski) and Pam Beesly (Jenna Fischer) reveal their relationship to the rest of the office, Kelly Kapoor (Mindy Kaling) attempts to reunite with Ryan, and Dwight and Angela Martin's (Angela Kinsey) relationship continues to plummet.
+Meanwhile, Jim Halpert (John Krasinski) and Pam Beesly (Jenna Fischer) reveal their relationship to the rest of the office, Kelly Kapoor (Mindy Kaling) attempts to reunite with Ryan, and Dwight's and Angela Martin's (Angela Kinsey) relationship continues to plummet.